-After pretreatment (collection, segregation, decontamination) and treatment (compaction or shredding, as appropriate) the solid wastes are confined in 220L stainless steel drums (type A container) and transported to the Solid Radioactive Waste Interim Storage Facility - DIDR (Figure B7).
+After pretreatment and treatment the solid wastes are confined in 220L stainless steel drums (type A container) and transported to the Solid Radioactive Waste Interim Storage Facility - DIDR (Figure B6).

 DIDR is located within the inner security fence of the plant site and is designed for storage of low and intermediate wastes.
-DIDR storage capacity covers the radioactive waste produced by operation of CNE Cernavoda Unit1 and Unit2, except spent resins, reactivity control rods and spent fuel.
+It has a storage capacity of 1408m3, covering the radioactive waste produced by operation of CNE Cernavoda Unit1 and Unit 2, except spent resins, reactivity control rods and spent fuel.